 Refer to this post if you don’t know what this is about or to catch up on the rules.

-This year, six conferences produced multiple bids to the NCAA tournament: the MVC, MWC, WAC, A-10, CAA, and Horizon.
+This year, four conferences produced multiple bids to the NCAA Tournament: the MWC, WCC, A-10, and Sun Belt.
 These conferences are guaranteed one spot each in the Mid-Major Conference.

-This leaves only one spot in the MMC to be determined by my discretion, with no conference restrictions.
+This leaves two spots in the MMC to be determined by my discretion, with no conference restrictions.

 Butler (Horizon League)